JamieKidman/Police-Speed-Camera-Location/README.md

 Get_Locations:
 To Run, "python3 Get_Locations.py"
-Currently it can only runs on Sunday.
-Which isn't an issue for me as I use crontab to run it (Essentailly auto run for linux).
+Will print error if the pdf hasn't been uploaded by the police yet for the week.
+It isn't an issue for me as I use crontab to run it on sunday (Essentailly auto run for linux).
 Uses these imports; datetime, re, glob, os, requests, dateutil.
 Only Ran on Linux (Arch and Debian).
 Must have pdftotext also.